rubygems/guides/c-extensions.md

 When it sees `require 'hola/hola'` at the top of `lib/hola.rb`, it finds `/home/john/.rvm/gems/ruby-1.8.7-p352/gems/hola-0.0.1/lib/hola/hola.so`.
-(Note that we don't have to include the `.so` extension -- ruby figures this out for itself, which is fortunate, because it is platform-dependent.)
+(Note that we don't have to write the `.so` extension -- ruby figures this out for itself, which is fortunate, because it is platform-dependent.)

 Finally, we can call our C extension's `bonjour` method: